Dule Hill, Daniel J. Watts to Star in LIGHTS OUT: NAT 'KING' COLE World Premiere at People's Light

-Performed on the People's Light intimate Steinbright Stage from tonight, October 11, through December 3, 2017, Lights Out will feature The West Wing and Psych alum Dulé Hill as Cole.
+Performed on the People's Light intimate Steinbright Stage from October 11 - December 3, 2017, Lights Out will feature The West Wing and Psych alum Dulé Hill as Cole.
 Hamilton veteran and Broadway regular Daniel J. Watts portrays Sammy Davis, Jr. John McDaniel, best known as Rosie O'Donnell's music director throughout her highly successful talk-show, supervises the music.

 All three of these artists, along with Berkman, participated in intensive development workshops of Lights Out that People's Light produced at The Old Globe Theatre in San Diego, and at New York Stage & Film on the campus of Vassar College in Poughkeepsie, New York.

 Co-author Colman Domingo says, "We are beyond thrilled to collaborate with Dulé and Daniel, two of the most generous souls and dynamic performers working across entertainment platforms."
 Co-author and director McGregor adds, "It just makes complete sense to create with artists of this caliber who are equally passionate about music, dance, and social justice.
 They stand on the shoulders of the phenomenal Nat 'King' Cole, and will aid in this production's interrogation of art, heart, and the mind."